caicloud/cyclone/docs/quick-start.md

 ## Overview

- Once you have [set up Cyclone](), you have a CI/CD platform to ship your code from local development all the way to container engine.
+ Once you have [set up Cyclone](./setup.md), you have a CI/CD platform to ship your code from local development all the way to container engine.
 This section provides a brief overview of Cyclone operational processes.

- ## Register a cloud
+ ## Register a container cloud

  Cyclone runs pipelines in cyclone-worker container, In order to build your pipeline, a cloud where cyclone-worker container runs on must be registered to cyclone-server.